sirodoht/open-source-licenses-presentation/README.md

-# On Open Source Governance
+# Open Source Licenses

-Presentation made with remark.js
+Presentation on the most popular open source licenses and their differences with one another.

 ## License